Recovering deleted-binary evidence from Amcache

 Copy-Item 'C:\Windows\AppCompat\Programs\Amcache.hve.LOG2' 'C:\Triage\' -Force

-If you suspect the attacker also deleted or modified the live hive, enumerate Volume Shadow Copies and grab each shadow's copy of the hive too — see Where Amcache.hve is on disk.
-On a workstation, two or three shadow copies typically span the last week or two; each is a separate parse target.
+If you suspect the attacker also touched the live hive, enumerate Volume Shadow Copies and grab each shadow's copy too.
+See Where Amcache.hve is on disk.
+On a workstation, two or three shadow copies typically span the last week or two.
+Each is a separate parse target.

 2. Parse with multi-pass#